-The site chosen for bamboo plantation should be rid of bushes, grasses and other undesirable substances or plants.
+The site chosen for bamboo plantation should be rid of bushes, grasses, and other undesirable substances or plants.
 The cultivation area should be cleaned in order to facilitate intercropping.
 The dimensions of the pit depend on the type of planting material used.
 Generally, the pits are made deep and large so that the newly planted bamboo gets established readily.
 Little pits of dimensions 30 x 30 cm have been dug for well-rooted seedlings.
 Where the rainfall is scanty, pits of size up to 1 m are made to improve micro-catchment.
 The spacing between the seedlings should be 5 x 4 so that 1 acre of land can approximately accommodate 200 plants.
 The offset should be put 10-20 cm under the ground and should be covered with soil.
 It’s necessary to slightly push the soil around the seedling.

 Bamboo farming project report — fertilizer and compost requirements

 Best soil blended with 2 kg of phosphoric fertilizer is full of every pit around 10 cm and planting should be performed before the rainy season.
 Bamboo is a plant which needs surplus nutrients.
 1 clump of bamboo needs 5 pounds of NPK fertilizer within a year.
 The plants need a continuous supply of nitrogen and potassium.
 The green color of the bamboo and the rise of new shoots count on the content of nitrogen in the soil.
 The growth of strong, healthy root mass depends on the amount of potassium from the soil.
 A 13-3-13 unique fertilizer is recommended for bamboo plants since it releases the nitrogen and potassium gradually into the ground so the supply is continuous and as needed by the plants through the year.
 Macronutrient silica is also demanded from the plants for intense growth of the bamboo clump.